 - basement and tunnel waterproofing and joint sealants

 The 305,672 sq. ft.
-Assembly Street Project in Columbia, South Carolina will consist of 228 apartment units, housing students from the University of South Carolina.
+Assembly Street Project in Columbia, South Carolina consits of 228 apartment units, housing students from the University of South Carolina.

 Donley’s Concrete Group has begun work on a 9.8-million-dollar project with over 15,000 cyds of concrete.
 The project will be working for a joint venture team consisting of TA Loving and Barnhill.
 The finished student union will measure 209,000 sq. ft. and include a 700-space parking deck adjacent to the union.
 The concrete portion of this project consist of pile caps, foundation walls and elevated cast in place decks.

 Donely’s Restoration Group completed structural concrete repairs and waterproofing to Cleveland State University’s Music Bridge.
 Located in the heart of CSU’s main campus in downtown Cleveland, crews worked over a main thoroughfare to complete the necessary repairs to the bridge.